Tolkien and race: Opposition to peacetime Nazi racial theory

 I regret that I am not clear as to what you intend by arisch.
-I am not of Aryan extraction: that is Indo-Iranian...
+I am not of Aryan extraction: that is Indo-Iranian [...]
 But if I am to understand that you are enquiring whether I am of Jewish origin, I can only reply that I regret that I appear to have no ancestors of that gifted people.

 In Newsweek, David Brennan commented that the draft "demonstrates the author's opinion on the Nazi state—and its misunderstanding of the word 'Aryan'—in no uncertain terms."
 Ed Jefferson, in The New Statesman, agreed, writing that the letter made it plain "that he was appalled by the Nazis".
 (Note: A German edition of The Hobbit, translated by Walter Scherf, was published by Georg Bitter Verlag, Recklinghausen, in 1957.)

+In a 1941 letter to his son Michael, Tolkien condemned Adolf Hitler for:ruining, perverting, misapplying, and making forever accursed, that noble northern spirit, a supreme contribution to Europe, which I have ever loved, and tried to preserve in its true light.Deakin University lecturer Helen Young commented, "The comment shows that he believed that some people were essentially different to and better than others.
+This notion is foundational to racism."

 Opposition to wartime anti-German propaganda

 Rearick states that Tolkien expressed an anti-racist position during the Second World War.
 Rearick writes that Tolkien reacted with anger to the excesses of anti-German propaganda during World War II.
 In a 1944 letter to his son Christopher, Tolkien wrote: